-It even came to pass that the peasants elected them on to their communal Committees.
-By this time, the Peasants' Union had established control over the Gulyai-Polye Committee.
-This control was exercised by members of the Union on permanent secondment to the communal Committee.
-I recall that when five of my comrades and myself went there we were afraid lest our appearance might cause a scandal and that, as monitors delegated by the Peasants' Union, we might have the door slammed in our faces.
+Though we may not have been sufficiently strong for this grandiose undertaking, pregnant with responsibility, we nonetheless wanted to have a go at it with what resources we did have, well aware, moreover, of what the real outcome of our endeavours would be. comrades and myself went there we were afraid lest our appearance might cause a scandal and that, as monitors delegated by the Peasants' Union, we might have the door slammed in our faces.
 Nothing of the sort.
 The more two-faced politicians among the Committee's membership, such as the merchants' representatives, the representatives of the shopkeepers and those of the Jewish community who knew very well why they had joined the communal Committee, welcomed us with open arms, declaring that, from day one of the revolution, they had thought of nothing else but working in concert with the peasants on social issues: but, they claimed, not until then had they found the practical means of showing this to the peasants and making themselves understood by them.

-'And now, fortunately, the peasants themselves are pointing the way ahead,' ejaculated one of these duplications types: and they acclaimed the peasants in the shape of ourselves!
+'And now, fortunately, the peasants themselves are pointing the way ahead,' ejaculated one of these duplicitous types: and they acclaimed the peasants in the shape of ourselves!

 So, six members of the Union joined the communal Committee.
 We had to keep a firm hold on this position, so important for the peasants' work, and not let it be influenced by ideas inimical to the peasants' revolutionary objectives.
 The members of the union immersed there in an assembly which, without orders from the centre or from one of its SR, SD or Cadet agents would not make a move, had to remain unshakeable in their convictions and maintain a steadfast attitude in the face of the problems which the toilers' active role in the Revolution confronted them with.
 Only the political character of the Revolution was discernible at that point.
-Nonetheless, month by month the actions of the toilers stamped a new character upon the Revolution and it was to be hoped that it would not be long before it would divest itself of the political accourrements of its initial stages.
+Nonetheless, month by month the actions of the toilers stamped a new character upon the Revolution and it was to be hoped that it would not be long before it would divest itself of the political accoutrements of its initial stages.